 About the workshop

-Our workshops in Calgary and Toronto are a first-time offering utilizing M.A.C. — Maximize Assessment Capabilities — an integrated assessment framework.
+Our workshop in Toronto is a first-time offering utilizing M.A.C. — Maximize Assessment Capabilities — an integrated assessment framework.

-Our upcoming workshops in Calgary and Toronto contain 75% new material!
+Our upcoming workshop in Toronto contains 75% new material!

 Goals and learning objectives

 - Hierarchy of objective assessment tools for mental health conditions – psychological, social behavioral, cognitive

 - Individual beliefs – perceptions (self-efficacy, volition, ability/disability, work environment)

-- Translate assessment results to work functional ability
+- Translate assessment results and integrate findings to work functional ability

 - Strategies and treatment